The Tooth Fairy (film)

 The Tooth Fairy is a 2006 American horror film directed by Chuck Bowman.
-The film was produced by Stephen J. Cannell and was released on August 1, 2006 on DVD in the United States and Canada.
+The film was produced by Stephen J. Cannell and was released on August 1, 2006, on DVD in the United States and Canada.
 Its runtime is 89 minutes.

 Plot

-In the 2006 in Northern California.
-When 12-year-old Pamela goes on vacation with her family to a bed and breakfast, the girl who lives next door tells her the "true story" of the Tooth Fairy: Many years earlier, the evil Tooth Fairy slaughtered a countless number of children to take their teeth, and now she has returned to kill Pamela and anyone else who gets in her way.
+The events take place in the present day in Northern California.
+When 12-year-old Pamela goes on vacation with her family to a bed and breakfast in River Bend Road, the girl who lives next door tells her the "true story" of the Tooth Fairy: Many years earlier, the evil Tooth Fairy slaughtered a countless number of children to take their teeth, and now she has returned to kill Pamela and anyone else who gets in her way.
 The Tooth Fairy pursues the victims unrelentingly, which leads to a gruesome collection of events.